bet4a/d3wiki/Upgrading-to-3.0.md

 ## Transitions

 D3’s transition subsystem has been significantly overhauled for 3.0 to make it easier to construct complex sequences of transitions.
-In most cases, you’re not likely to notice any of these changes, despite being strictly backwards-incompatible.
-If you _are_ using transitions extensively, I highly recommend reading [Working with Transitions](http://bost.ocks.org/mike/transition/).
+You’re not likely to notice these changes unless you’re using transitions extensively.
+And if you are, I highly recommend reading [Working with Transitions](http://bost.ocks.org/mike/transition/).

 The first change is that **[transition.attr](Transitions#wiki-attr), [transition.style](Transitions#wiki-style) and [transition.text](Transitions#wiki-text) now evaluate their property functions immediately**.
 This makes them behave just like their selection equivalents.
 However, in 2.x, these functions were evaluated asynchronously when the transition started!
 For example, consider the following code: